2dw6b9pspw-design/gaming-pc-build/README.md

 ## Outcome

-Successfully delivered a stable and usable gaming system while producing a fully documented project demonstrating practical IT skills.
-This repository serves as a portfolio artifact showcasing hands-on experience with system building, configuration, troubleshooting, validation, and professional documentation practices.
+Successfully delivered a stable and usable end-user workstation while producing a fully documented project demonstrating practical IT skills.
+This repository serves as a portfolio artifact showcasing hands-on experience with system building, OS deployment, baseline hardening, troubleshooting, validation, and professional documentation practices.

 ---

 ## Notes

 This project was intentionally documented with an IT-focused mindset rather than as a hobby build.
 All configuration changes, troubleshooting steps, and validation activities were recorded to improve repeatability, maintainability, and clarity.